 - Email them separately or in bulk using an email template that can be used to contact passive candidates with a consistent approach

-- If you use an Advanced Annual plan, automatically include a data processing disclaimer and link to your organization’s Privacy Notice
+- If you use a Growth or Premier plan, automatically include a data processing disclaimer and link to your organization’s Privacy Notice

 GDPR and automatic social media profile retrieval